 Second cycle higher education:

 - Master’s degree programmes are offered at the universities and are generally completed after two years.

 - PhD programmes are offered at the universities and are generally completed after three years.

 Adult education and training

 Generally, the adult education system offers programmes equivalent to those in the ordinary education system.
 Adult education programmes can be divided into the following categories:

-- Professional and Vocational Adult Education: Academy Profession, Diploma and Master’s level programmes
+- Professional and Vocational Adult Education: Academy profession (part-time) programmes, diploma programmes, and master programmes;

-- Non-formal adult education: Day Folk High Schools, Study Associations etc.
+- Non-formal adult education: Day Folk High Schools, Evening Schools etc.

 For further information, please consult chapter 8.3.